Cycling Southern Spain – Cycling, Cerveza and Siestas

 For those wanting to escape city streets, Andalusia is well equipped to cater for this and being one of the least populated areas of Spain, there are miles and miles of National parks, back roads, and bike paths.
 Cycle from Ernst Hemmingway’s muse of Ronda, a pretty white washed town perched on a prodigious gorge, through the rustic setting of the surrounding National park of the Sierra Nieves, where the pine trees whisper and the hawks swoop and dive.
 Or for thrill seekers plummet through the Coastal Range of the Sierra Tejeda plunging headlong down the winding mountain paths, and villages hugging the hillsides with the Costa Tropical and Mediterranean Sea in sight.

-Even if you try it the other way biking from Almeria’s desert terrain, Laurence of Arabia’s film set with its wild west cacti and sandy beaches, up to the chilly peaks and cave homes in the Alpujarras and beyond, you’ll be won over by this tremendous scenery and the living tapestry of the Al-Andalus legend all to be explored from the saddle.
+Even if you try it the other way biking from Almeria’s desert terrain, Laurence of Arabia’s film set with its wild west cacti and sandy beaches, up to the chilly peaks and cave homes in the Alpujarras and beyond to Mojacar, you’ll be won over by this tremendous scenery and the living tapestry of the Al-Andalus legend all to be explored from the saddle.